binaryage/dirac/readme.md

 how [Weasel](https://github.com/tomjakubowski/weasel) comes into play and how Dirac Agent orchestrates all this.

 If you hit a wall, you can try to ask for help in the `#dirac` channel at http://clojurians.slack.com ([ask for an invitation here](http://clojurians.net/)).
-Chances are there is someone able to help.

 Ok, back to launching the Dirac Agent.
 You can wrap it as a command-line tool and run it.
 The source for cli tool is [here](https://github.com/binaryage/dirac/blob/master/src/agent/dirac/agent_cli.clj).
 Here is a custom launcher script which uses maven to download dirac jar and execute `agent-cli` with your current java env from command-line: